vegarringdal/simple-html/README.md

 ---

-Lets use the `goToUrl()` function to add a simple button to go between pages
+Let's use the `goToUrl()` function to add a simple button to go between pages.

 ```ts
 import { html } from "lit-html";